Hello Fresh vs Blue Apron: What’s the Real Difference?

 Taste?
 We love the creativity of both boxes, but Blue Apron does feel ever so slightly more appropriate for folks with more adventurous tastes.
 In other words, Blue Apron tends to be a lot of fun for foodie couples we know.
 Hello Fresh‘s flavorful yet friendly options are best for families, pickier eaters, and those who want to find recipes they can easily replicate again with grocery store ingredients.

 Convenience?
-Hello Fresh comes out on top here, if simply for small things like grouping ingredients by recipe (it’s so nice to just grab a bag from the fridge and go, versus having to dig around for everything you need), listing kitchen tools on their recipe cards, and offering a ton of options in terms of subscription levels.
+Hello Fresh comes out on top here, if simply for small things like grouping ingredients by recipe (it’s so nice to just grab a bag from the fridge and go, versus having to dig around for everything you need), listing kitchen tools on every recipe card, and offering a ton of options in terms of subscription levels.
 We should mention that both boxes have apps!
 It makes it easy to update your orders on the go!

 The Verdict: We love recommending Blue Apron to couples (and singles—those leftovers are yummy!) trying to cut back on their weekly restaurant/takeout habit.
 But if you’re a family looking for a tasty and healthful timesaver, we say Hello Fresh is the way to go!
 Whichever you choose, these fresh food delivery services will help you spend less time meal planning and grocery shopping.
 You will feel like a chef serving a gourmet meal in no time.

 Ready to give one of these boxes a try?